ProjectAliB/ProjectAli.github.io/Reports/Weekly reports/# Work session 06 - 16012024.md

 ## Overview

-During this work session, i focused on seting the robot frame.
+During this work session, i focused on setting the robot frame.

 ## Robot frame